 If you have migrated to the current version of Golly from an earlier version, you may have to go to Preferences > Keyboard and manually map one or more of these keyboard shortcuts, since they are only mapped when a new GollyPrefs is created.

-Alt+K is mapped by default to the helper script toChangeState.lua, which allows state adjustments to be made more easily in History and Super rules; it is a search-and-replace function for cells of one specific state chosen by a mouse click, either in the entire pattern or inside a selection.
+Alt+K is mapped by default to the helper script toChangeState.lua, which allows state adjustments to be made in bulk much more easily in History, Super, and Investigator rules.
+It is a search-and-replace function for cells of one specific state chosen by a mouse click, either in the entire pattern or inside a selection.
 This provides a way to remove or modify unwanted states while retaining others.
 The script remembers the last chosen target state, which is independent Golly's current drawing state.
 The current target state is reported by the script.
 Change it by clicking the state you want in the edit bar after running the script.

 B0 support